mamewotoko/podplayer/README.md

   * improve incremental update algorithm to reduce cpu usage
     * problem: displayed episode is not played by click while loading episodes
     * fix flicker while loading episode
+* change color of category text in preference screen
 * add option to exit by pressing back button
   * display confirm dialog: exit or playing background, live as servcie and display notification
 * avoid infinite try playing loop when network is not available